No – That's Me Over Here!: Production details

+Cryer, Chapman and Idle worked as a team for the first series, all three writing each of the six episodes.
+Idle then dropped out.
+Seasons two and three were written by Cryer and Chapman, working as a duo.

 The first two series were produced by Rediffusion.
 During his tenure as presenter and producer at Rediffusion, David Frost brought the writing team and cast together, all of them having been involved with him shortly before in The Frost Report.
 He used the same process in The Ronnie Barker Playhouse, which was the first sitcom anthology series to star the other Ronnie, Ronnie Barker.

 When Frost moved from Rediffusion to LWT in 1968, the future Pythons and two Ronnies followed him and continued to work for him there, as well as becoming involved in other LWT productions.
 Hence, in 1970, Frost had LWT revive No – That's Me Over Here! for another series, over which he once again presided, this time in colour (it had been produced in black and white in its Rediffusion incarnation).

 Archive status and availability

 The entirety of the first two series (made by Rediffusion) are missing from the archives, although one 1967 episode appears to exist in private hands.
 However, the final series (made by LWT in colour) exists in its entirety.
 All 13 episodes of the third series were released by Network in the UK (Region 2 DVD) on 13 July 2015.